vyas10102/Python-ASCII-Art/README.md

 The project consists of Python script:

 - **ascii_conversion.py**: Contains all the functions needed for the image manipulation processes such as resizing the image to a manageable width, converting it to grayscale, and mapping the grayscale pixels to ASCII characters.

+## What we learnt

+Throughout our ASCII Art Generator project, we learned to transform images into ASCII art using Python and the Pillow library, appreciating the simplicity and educational value of converting images through basic digital processing techniques.
+We encountered challenges in choosing ASCII characters that could accurately represent different shades of gray, which underscored the inherent limitations of ASCII art in preserving detailed textures and fine details.
+Despite these hurdles, we successfully created recognizable ASCII representations, which balanced simplicity and visual integrity well for educational and artistic purposes.
+Our experiences highlighted the need for more refined methods in applications demanding higher resolution and detail, offering valuable insights into the basic yet effective domain of image processing.

 ## Acknowledgments